 - For a reasonable period of time while the former residence remains on the market, the cost of maintaining the vacated residence, minus any rent received.

-Pursuant to the Judges Act, a travel allowance is payable to a judge who, because of his or her duties, is required to travel outside the immediate vicinity of the place where he or she is by law obliged to reside.
+Pursuant to the Judges Act, a travel allowance is payable to an associate judge whom, because of his or her duties, is required to travel outside the immediate vicinity of the place where he or she is by law obliged to reside.

 The travel allowance compensates for such costs as transportation, lodging, meals and other actual and reasonable expenses.

-Pursuant to the Judges Act, an allowance for incidental expenditures for each fiscal year is payable to a judge for reasonable incidental expenditures that the fit and proper execution of the office of judge may require.
+Pursuant to the Judges Act, an allowance for incidental expenditures for each fiscal year is payable to a judge or associate judge for reasonable incidental expenditures that the fit and proper execution of the office of judge may require.

-Judges are reimbursed travelling, registration and other actual and reasonable expenses relating to their attendance at conferences, seminars and meetings with respect to the administration of justice.
-The attendance of a judge must be approved by his or her Chief Justice.
-In lieu of attending an approved conference, a judge is entitled to be reimbursed the cost of acquiring written or recorded materials distributed for the purposes of any such meeting, conference or seminar.
+Associate judges are reimbursed travelling, registration and other actual and reasonable expenses relating to their attendance at conferences, seminars and meetings with respect to the administration of justice.
+The attendance of an associate judge must be approved by his or her Chief Justice.
+In lieu of attending an approved conference, an associate judge is entitled to be reimbursed the cost of acquiring written or recorded materials distributed for the purposes of any such meeting, conference or seminar.

-Judges contribute a percentage of their salary towards their pensions.
-By virtue of the Judges Act, a judge may retire with a pension equivalent to two thirds of the salary annexed to his or her office
+Associate judges contribute a percentage of their salary towards their pensions.
+By virtue of the Judges Act, an associate judge may retire with a pension equivalent to two thirds of the salary annexed to his or her office